shorepine/tulipcc/README.md

 (w, h, bytes) = tulip.sprite_png(png_data, mem_pos)
 (w, h, bytes) = tulip.sprite_png("filename.png", mem_pos)

-# Or load sprites in from a bitmap in memory (packed pallete indexes for RGB332 or RGB565)
+# Or load sprites in from a bitmap in memory (packed pallete indexes for RGB332)
 # The bitmap can be made from code you wrote, or from bg_bitmap to sample the background
 # Use pal idx 0x55 to denote alpha when generating your own sprites
 bytes = tulip.sprite_bitmap(bitmap, mem_pos)